max-p-log-p/ViB/README.md

 The action is shown to give the user an idea of what the link is used for.
 In the example above, /search implies that the link is used for searching.

 The method is shown to let the user know which method they should use to send data.
-If the method is get, the user should append -G when sending the data (e.g. :. ~/.vibrc; form 28 -G).
-It the method is post or if the method is not shown, the user should not append -G when sending the data (e.g. :. ~/.vibrc; form 28).
+If the method is get or if the method is not shown, the user should append -G when sending the data (e.g. :. ~/.vibrc; form 28 -G).
+It the method is post, the user should not append -G when sending the data (e.g. :. ~/.vibrc; form 28).

 The enctype value application/x-www-form-urlencoded or its absence is the default enctype which means that the user should use the vi mapping \f to send the data.
 The enctype value multipart/form-data means that the user needs to manually uspecify parameters to send the data.
 If a parameter has a default value of '@', then it the user should specify a file to send.